akmtasdikulislam/ema-john-server/README.md

   - 404 Not Found if product doesn't exist
 - **Error Handling:** 500 Internal Server Error if deletion fails

-All routes interact with the `productsCollection` (MongoDB) and include proper error handling.
-They follow RESTful API design principles and provide informative responses for successful operations and error cases.

 ### Orders API Routes Documentation

 #### GET /orders